There it was, my beautiful yard sale find was now sitting in the garage, with anything and everything piled on top of it.

 Oh, be careful if you are in a minimalist mood.
 Spending money on furniture usually isn’t cheap and requires a good hunt if you want to get something used.

-So before you go tossing everything out or pawning it off to your siblings, save it.
+So before tossing everything out or pawning it off to your siblings, save it.

 Today as I hauled this buffet table back into the house, being careful not to put any weight on the busted leg, I couldn’t believe I was ready to toss it a few months ago.

-It added more depth into the dining room and gave the room a change I needed, and it didn’t cost a dime.
+It added more depth to the dining room, gave the room a change I needed, and didn’t cost a dime.

 Try it.
 Check out my tips to inspire you today.

 PRACTICAL WAYS TO UPDATE YOUR HOME